NomicFoundation/hardhat/docs/guides/waffle-testing.md

 Waffle has a [default gas limit](https://github.com/EthWorks/Waffle/blob/3.0.2/waffle-cli/src/deployContract.ts#L4-L7) of 4 million gas for contract deployment transactions.
 If you're fighting a "Transaction run out of gas" error, double-check the size of your contract and bump the gas limit if needed.
 :::

 Also, you don't need to call `chai.use`.
 This initialization is already handled by `@nomiclabs/buidler-waffle`.
-Just be sure to include `usePlugin("@nomiclabs/buidler-waffle");` in your Buidler config and use the plugin's provider like this
+Just be sure to include `usePlugin("@nomiclabs/buidler-waffle");` in your Hardhat config and use the plugin's provider like this

 ```js
 const provider = waffle.provider;